 They might also suggest a pocket depth reduction procedure to stitch gums closer to teeth.
 This makes it more difficult for bacteria to infect the gums and allows for easier cleaning of this area during a typical oral hygiene routine.
 Prompt treatment for periodontal disease is crucial if you hope to avoid these surgical treatment options.

 Periodontal Disease Treatment and More in Leland, NC

 Waterford Family and Cosmetic Dentistry offers periodontal disease treatment and other restorative dental solutions to patients in Leland, NC.
-Dr. Bald also specializes in cosmetic and general dentistry for patients of all ages.
+Dr. Heinsheimer also specializes in cosmetic and general dentistry for patients of all ages.
 To schedule an appointment with our practice, contact us online or reach our office by phone at 910.519.1624.